terenceh56/terenceh56.github.io/src/content/notes/2025-11-16-sample-note.md

 tags: ["example"]
 mathjax: true
 pdf: "sample_note.pdf"
+toc: true
 ---

 This is a sample note to verify the new `notes` collection.

+## Section 1

+This is the first section.

+### Subsection 1.1

+This is a subsection.

+## Section 2

+This is the second section.

 Inline math should render: $e^{i\pi} + 1 = 0$.